kyverno/website/content/en/blog/releases/1-9-0/index.md

 ### ConfigMap Caching

 ConfigMaps are a common source of data not just to Pods but to Kyverno policies as well.
 Kyverno has long had support for [dynamic lookups from ConfigMaps](/docs/writing-policies/external-data-sources/#variables-from-configmaps) without requiring any pre-syncing, and in most use cases this was fine.
 But as more users flocked to Kyverno with ever larger clusters, these additional API calls produced some unwanted overhead.
 Starting in Kyverno 1.9, if you would like Kyverno to cache the ConfigMaps you need for policy decisions, simply assign the label `cache.kyverno.io/enabled: "true"` to any ConfigMap and Kyverno will automatically cache it for you.
 Nothing else you need to do.
-Simple.

 ## Other Additions and Enhancements